 Facets of the compound eyes slid around the Heart’s head to peer at Faith.
 “Why do you ask?”

 “Aaugh!”
-Faith reared from the sliding eyes.
-“Last time you wanted to stuff me in a mountain because the Wheel was spinning.
+Faith reared away from the sliding eyes.
+“Last time we met, you wanted to stuff me in a mountain because the Wheel was spinning.
 Is it spinning now?
 Am I a Zephyr?”

 “We’re all Zephyrs, at the end.”
 The Heart collected its eyeballs and steam poured from its robes.
 Faith clung to the Heart’s head and they zoomed above the dunes.
 “As it happens, the Wheel is in danger.
 My duty is collecting worms to make Zephyrs.”

 Faith was flattened on the bird’s back as they blasted through the sky.
 “Why does the Wheel need worm-Zephyrs?”

 “One worm means little, but every ounce counts.”

 “Okay, this is confusing,” said Faith.
 “Did you know there’s an old Japanese cartoon with giant space-robots called Zephyrs, too?
 What do you mean by Zephyr?”

 “I use the term broadly,” said the Heart.
 “I know those robot-Zephyrs, and when I say Zephyr, I mean them as well.
 Every conceivable concept will be in my Mountain at the end of the eternities.”

 Faith marveled at the red mountain’s approach.
 “How many Zephyrs are there?”

 “Quintillions of quintillions.”